lsst-dm/dmtn-156/index.rst

 Data sizes
 ==========

-For reference here is the size of the data on disk for some of the test cases, this is the total size for all instances:
+For reference here, is the size of the data on disk for some of the test cases (total size for all instances):

 +----------------------+-----------+---------+-----------+
 | Test type            | #replicas | #visits | Size, TB  |